 We are excited to announce that, thanks to a generous donation from the John & Hilary Pritchard Trust, we now have the facilities to learn all about welding at The Apex Centre.
 Students have enjoyed their trial sessions and are now poised to develop their skills.

 Our City in Guilds Hair and Beauty course is now benefitting over 60 students in Years 10 and 11.
 Students are spending time learning about technical processes and applying them in real contexts.
 Younger students have also had regular taster sessions and enjoy attending Hair and Beauty club after school.
-We are grateful to The Pritchard Trust for their kind donation which supported us in developing this course and giving our students a professional salon experience on our school site.”
+We are grateful to the trust for their kind donation which supported us in developing this course and giving our students a professional salon experience on our school site.”

 Ella Capaldi